 Headwaters regularly takes part in – and presents at – conferences, symposiums, events, and gatherings of professionals in our field.
 Sharing our ideas and engaging in thoughtful discussion with others is paramount to our Socratic model of community-oriented action research.

-2024 Make Peace with Winter Conference
+Workshop: 2024 Make Peace with Winter Conference

 Hosted by: The Council of Outdoor Educators of Ontario (COEO)